upup1904/strangepages/words/autrement.md

 # autrement

 French, otherwise, alternately.
 Does not occur but would if the novel were in French.
-"François des Loges, autrement dit Villon"
+"FranÃ§ois des Loges, autrement dit Villon"